Freelancing has been around for some time, but has increased by leaps and bounds recently. For freelancer clients, the world is only getting bigger.

 Whatever advocates for freelancing may say, freelancing is temporary.
 Contracts are seldom drawn and you are frequently in the dark about the number of projects you may land.

 In other words, you never know when your employer will bid you adieu.
-That’s why I always advise freelancers to have more than one client in their pocket.
+That’s why I always advise freelancers to have more than one of the freelancer clients in their pocket.

 Unfortunately, most freelancers depend on a single lucrative project or client for work.